oracle-livelabs/adb/adb-loki/configure-and-push/configure-and-push.md

     audit_trail: pushed 16 entries — Status: 204
     ```

-    > **Note:** If alert_log shows "no new entries," this is normal — alert log entries are infrequent on ADB-D (typically only during nightly partition maintenance).
+    **Note:** If the alert log reports "no new entries," this is expected behavior.
+Alert log entries are generated infrequently in Autonomous AI Database and typically occur only during significant system events, such as nightly partition maintenance.
+As a result, it is normal for the alert log to have no new entries for extended periods.
 See Task 4 for how to backfill historical entries.

 2. Verify in Grafana.
 Open Grafana → **Explore** → select the **Loki** data source → run: